Kallepan/html/README.md

 # proximity-hover-effect
-Recreation of the proxmity hover effect
+Recreation of the proxmity hover effect from the GoLang website using HTML and vanilla JavaScript.